datafoodconsortium/datafoodconsortium.github.io/_posts/2017-03-13-different-technological-approches.md

 title: Interoperate our platforms… what does it concretely mean?
 How can we make it happen?
-description: 'Starting to envision the data architecture: the different steps of the data and the impacts of different technological approaches.'
+description: 'Starting to envision the data architecture: the different steps of the data and the impacts of different technological approaches'
 auteur: Myriam Bouré
 img: img/data.jpg
 comments: true
 date: 2017-02-22 10:17
+img_credit: []
 ---
 **February 22nd, 2017\.
 Second meeting.**